awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 1. For **Filter name**, enter a name for your filter\.
 You will choose the filter by this name when you apply it to a recommendation request\.

 1. For **Expression**, choose either **Build expression** or **Add expression manually** and build or insert your expression:
-   + To use the expression builder, choose **Build expression **\.
+   + To use the expression builder, choose **Build expression**\.
 The expression builder provides structure, fields, and guidelines for building correctly formatted filter expressions\.
 For more information, see [Using the Filter Expression Builder](#using-filter-expression-builder)\.
-   +  To input your own expression, choose **Add expression manually** \.
-For information, see [Filter Expression Elements](filter-expressions.md#filter-expression-elements)\.
+   +  To input your own expression, choose **Add expression manually**\.
+For more information, see [Filter Expression Elements](filter-expressions.md#filter-expression-elements)\.

 1. Choose **Finish**\.
 The filter's overview page shows the filter’s Amazon Resource Name \(ARN\), status, and full filter expression\.
 To delete the filter, choose **Delete**\.
 For information about finding and deleting filters after you have left the overview page, see [Deleting a Filter \(Console\)](#delete-filter-console)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/personalize/latest/dg/images/filter-details-page.png)

+### Applying a Filter \(Console\)<a name="apply-filter-console"></a>

+ To apply a filter, on the **Test campaign results** panel for the campaign, choose the filter and enter any filter parameter values\.
+Then get recommendations for a user\.

+**Important**
+For filter expressions that use an `INCLUDE` element to include items, you must provide values for all parameters that are defined in the expression\.
+For filters with expressions that use an `EXCLUDE` element to exclude items, you can omit the `filter-values`\.
+In this case, Amazon Personalize doesn't use that portion of the expression to filter recommendations\.

+**To apply a filter \(console\)**

 1. In the navigation pane, choose **Campaigns**\.

 1. On the **Campaigns** page, choose the target campaign\.

 1. For comparison, start by getting recommendations for a user without applying a filter\.
 Under **Test campaign results**, enter the ID of a user that you want to get recommendations for, and choose **Get recommendations**\.
 A table containing the user’s top recommendations appears\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/personalize/latest/dg/images/Recommendations_no-filter.PNG)

 1. From the **Filter name** menu, choose the filter that you created\.
+If your filter has any placeholder parameters, the associated fields for each parameter appear\.

+1. If you're using a filter with placeholder parameters, for each parameter, enter the value to set the filter criteria\.
+To use multiple values for one parameter, separate each value with a comma\.

 1. Using the same `User ID` as in the earlier step, choose **Get recommendations**\.
 The recommendations table appears\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/personalize/latest/dg/images/Recommendations_filter.png)